-Division 3 had a up and down season, and still had an outside chance of making the playoffs with two rounds to go and unfortunately they did not advance.
+Division 3 had a up and down season, and still had an outside chance of making the playoffs with two rounds to go, but their inconsistencies came back to haunt them and they also didn't advance.

 It was a tough season for our Division 4 side, failing to win a game all season.
 They were up against it though, most of the division 4 side is graded 6 or 7, and since division 4 was combined with division 3, a lot of the weeks they were playing players graded as high as 1.
 To their credit our guys didn't throw the towel in and kept turning up every week.